olcf/olcf-user-docs/data/index.rst

     You can check your home directory quota with the ``quota`` command.
 If it is over quota, you need to bring usage under the quota and then your jobs should run without encountering the ``Disk quota exceeded`` error.

 .. rubric:: Footnotes

-.. [#f1] This entry is for legacy User Archive directories which contained user data on January 14, 2020.

-.. [#f2] User Archive directories that were created (or had no user data) after January 14, 2020.
-Settings other than permissions are not applicable because directories are root-owned and contain no user files.

 .. [#f3] Permissions on Member Work directories can be controlled to an extent by project members.
 By default, only the project member has any accesses, but accesses can be granted to other project members by setting group permissions accordingly on the Member Work directory.
 The parent directory of the Member Work directory prevents accesses by "UNIX-others" and cannot be changed.